 - Support your immune system

-Other common symptoms of adrenal fatigue can and do include: lethargy, sleep disturbance, being easily startled, feeling dizzy (low blood pressure, low blood sugar), low sex drive, muscle and joint pain, caffeine-dependence, weight gain (especially belly fat), poor immune system and new allergies, poor memory, unexplained fertility problems, food cravings, anxiety and more.
+Other common symptoms of adrenal fatigue include lethargy, sleep disturbance, being easily startled, feeling dizzy (low blood pressure, low blood sugar), low sex drive, muscle and joint pain, caffeine-dependence, weight gain (especially belly fat), poor immune system and new allergies, poor memory, unexplained fertility problems, food cravings, anxiety, and more.

-If you’d like to pursue saliva or urine testing for adrenal fatigue, please call our office to book an appointment.
+If you’d like to pursue saliva or urine testing for adrenal fatigue, please contact our office to book an appointment.

 Your thyroid gland is a butterfly-shaped organ in the front of your neck.
 The thyroid plays an important role in your body’s metabolism.
 The thyroid gland takes up trace minerals, such as iodine, selenium and tyrosine, and uses these to make thyroid hormones T3 and T4, which circulate through the liver, brain and several other organs in the body as part of the endocrine system.
 If the thyroid is not functioning properly, even if tests are normal, the following symptoms can arise:

 - Irregular periods

 - Decreased memory